Overseas National Airways Flight 032

 Overseas National Airways (ONA) Flight 032 was a non-scheduled positioning flight operated by Overseas National Airways with a McDonnell Douglas DC-10-30CF.
 On November 12, 1975, the flight crew initiated a rejected takeoff after accelerating through a large flock of gulls at John F. Kennedy International Airport, resulting in a runway excursion.
 Of the 139 aircraft occupants, all survived, while the aircraft was destroyed by an intense post-crash fire.
-The National Transportation Safety Board concluded that the probable cause of the accident was bird ingestion into the right-hand engine, causing an uncontained engine failure that ruptured several landing gear tires and disabled the engine's hydraulic system, in turn partially disabling the spoilers and the landing gear brakes.
+The National Transportation Safety Board (NTSB) concluded that the probable cause of the accident was bird ingestion into the right-hand engine, causing an uncontained engine failure that ruptured several landing gear tires and disabled the engine's hydraulic system, in turn partially disabling the spoilers and the landing gear brakes.
 Contributing to the accident was the resultant failure of the affected engine's thrust reverser and the wet runway.
+General Electric Aircraft Engines, makers of the DC-10's CF6 engines, partially dissented from the NTSB's conclusions, stating that the engine failure was caused by ingestion of debris from a main landing gear wheel and tire failure prior to the collision with the gulls.
 The accident aircraft is claimed to be the largest commercial airliner ever destroyed due to a bird strike.

 Aircraft and crew

 Aircraft

 The aircraft was a 2-year-old McDonnell Douglas DC-10-30CF registered as N1032F and named "HolidayLiner Freedom" by Overseas National Airways (ONA), its only operator.
 It was powered by three General Electric CF6-50A high-bypass turbofan engines.

+McDonnell Douglas built five DC-10-30CFs for ONA, one of which was sold to another operator before delivery.
+The other four aircraft were all destroyed in accidents, two (which occurred less than two months apart) while operating for ONA, the other two after the aircraft passed to other operators.
+Only one accident involved loss of life.